Mudhalvan

-The film revolves around an ambitious TV journalist, Pughazhendi, who gets his first interview with the Chief Minister of Tamil Nadu.
-Pughazh asks harder questions, and the Chief Minister starts trembling and asks him to put his money where his mike is and become his replacement CM for a day.
-After initially rejecting the offer, Pugazh agrees and does such a great job on his first day, that the actual cabinet collapses and fresh elections are held, where state voters eventually elect him to be their new official Chief Minister.
+The film revolves around an ambitious TV journalist, Pugazhendi, who gets his first interview with the Chief Minister of Tamil Nadu.
+Pugazh asks controversial questions regarding the Chief Minister's inactions, to which the CM challenges him to face his unresolved issues by becoming his replacement CM for a day.
+After initially rejecting the offer, Pugazh agrees and manages to implement immense and effective changes to the government, to the point where state voters eventually elect him as their new Chief Minister.
 The subsequent unpopularity and jealousy that the old Chief Minister goes through results in him taking revenge on Pugazh, and how he is stopped forms the crux of the story.

-The film was released on 7 November 1999, as a Deepavali release.
-The film enjoyed positive critical acclaim and emerged as one of the top grossing Tamil films of 1999.
-The film ran for over 100 days in theaters and won awards on a regional scale.
-The film was later remade in Hindi as Nayak (2001).
-Also the film was unofficially remade in Bangladeshi Bengali as Minister (2002) and loosely remade in Indian Bengali as MLA Fatakeshto (2006).
+The film was released on 7 November 1999, as a Diwali release.
+Within days of the release of the film, Madurai had a high number of pirated videos and cable operators requested with airing the film multiple times on their channels.
+Despite opposition from the DMK government & its associated party, the film received critical acclaim and was a major commercial success, becoming the second highest-grossing Tamil film of 1999.
+The film ran for over 100 days in theatres and won awards on a regional scale.
+The film was later remade in Hindi as Nayak: The Real Hero (2001) by the same director.